Ryan Smyth: Edmonton Oilers (1994–2007)

 Despite playing the remainder of the season with the Islanders, he finished tied for the Oilers lead in point-scoring that year; Petr Sýkora had 53 points in a full 82 games.
-Prior to boarding a flight for New York with his family, Smyth tearfully addressed the media at Edmonton International Airport, thanking the Oilers for his time with the organization and expressing regret for having to be traded.
+Before boarding a flight for New York with his family, Smyth tearfully addressed the media at Edmonton International Airport, thanking the Oilers for his time with the organization and expressing regret for having to be traded.
 He stated he was going to win the Stanley Cup with the Islanders and bring it to Edmonton.
 Leaving the Oilers after 12 seasons, he ranked seventh on the team's all-time list for points scored with 549 over 770 games.

 New York Islanders (2007)

 Smyth debuted with the Islanders on March 1, 2007, during a game against the St. Louis Blues.
-He notched his first point as an Islander with an assist on Mike Sillinger's first period power play goal; New York lost the game 3–2 in overtime.
+He notched his first point as an Islander with an assist on Mike Sillinger's first-period power play goal; New York lost the game 3–2 in overtime.
 Two days later, he recorded his first goal as an Islander in a 6–2 win against the Washington Capitals.
 Playing in 18 games with the Islanders to close out the 2006–07 season, Smyth posted 15 points (5 goals and 10 assists).
 Combined with his stats from Edmonton, he finished with 36 goals and 68 points, the second-highest totals of his career.
 Smyth's efforts helped the Islanders beat out the Toronto Maple Leafs and Montreal Canadiens for the eighth and final seed in the Eastern Conference for the 2007 playoffs.
 Playing the first-seeded Buffalo Sabres in the opening round, the Islanders were defeated in five games.
 Smyth recorded one goal and three assists during the series.